mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # A more realistic Docker container

-Most web applications don't accept traffic directly from the browser.
+Most web apps don't accept traffic directly from the browser.
 Instead, they use an HTTP server like Nginx or Apache to handle the gruntwork of HTTP.

 To mimc this in my example, I'll modify the Dockerfile to integrate Nginx.
 The complete code is available in the [`nginx` branch of my docker-flask-upload-demo repo](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx), but the interesting changes are below: